skip to Main Content

 Get this article read to you by a real human!

 Also called “inappropriate urination” by vets, there are plenty of reasons why dogs pee in our homes.
-If your fully potty-trained dog is peeing in the house more than occasionally, here’s what you can do to help him break the habit.
+If your fully potty-trained dog is peeing in the house more than occasionally, don’t fret!
+There are steps you can take to help break this habit.
+Below are some tips on what you can do to guide them back to good potty behaviors.

 10 Proven Ways to Stop Your Dog from Peeing in the House